AndThenThereWasOne/ArtifactsOfOil/README.md

 We have a Wiki up for it, for any questions about it, check it out [here](https://github.com/AndThenThereWasOne/ArtifactsOfOil/wiki).

-For any support with the github repository, contact abraxicus, or drakenstrike.
+For any support with the github repository, contact drakenstrike.

 ## I want to modify this or contribute!